helicopter-1/plugin-deployment/docs/node_scripts_details.md

 - Modifies UFW firewall logging to use only the ufw.log file
 - Modify SSH service to use alternate service port, update UFW & restart SSH

-_You can reveiw the 'sample.vars' file for the full list of VARIABLES._
+_You can review the 'sample.vars' file for the full list of VARIABLES._
 ### Usage

         Usage: ./base_sys_setup.sh {function}